 - Short shelf-life, requiring efficient procurement, transportation, storage, and distribution systems

 - Intensity of test band varies with the amount of antigen present at low parasite densities-this may lead to

 reader variation in test results.

 - In many cases, they are less sensitive (and less specific) than laboratory-based tests.
 The RDT may not be able to detect some infections with a lower number of malaria parasites circulating in the patient’s bloodstream.

 - The use of the RDT does not eliminate the need for malaria microscopy.
 All negative RDT must be followed by microscopy to confirm the result.
 In addition, all positive RDT’s should also be followed by microscopy.

-Microscopy is needed to determine the species of malaria that was detected by the RDT.
-Microscopy (thick and thin blood smear) is needed to quantify the proportion of RBCs that are infected, which is an important prognostic indicator.
+Microscopy is needed to determine the species of malaria detected by the RDT.
+Microscopy (thick and thin blood smear) is needed to quantify the proportion of infected RBCs, which is an important prognostic indicator.

 References and further reading